Cysharp/ObservableCollections/README.md

     where TKey : notnull
 ```

 > Notice: foreach ObservableCollections and Views are thread-safe but it uses lock at iterating.
-In other words, the obtained Enumerator must be Dispose. foreach and LINQ are guaranteed to be Dipose, but be careful when you extract the Enumerator by yourself.
+In other words, the obtained Enumerator must be Dispose. foreach and LINQ are guaranteed to be Dispose, but be careful when you extract the Enumerator by yourself.

 Filter
 ---